Do you have irregular cycles? When it comes to your fertility, you may be wondering how to get pregnant with irregular

 While not exactly a bad choice, that can certainly become a costly endeavor that maybe could have been handled at home.

-Really, if you want to know how to get pregnant with irregular periods, you may choose to do some home research first.
+Really, if you’re trying to conceive with irregular periods, you may choose to do some home research first.
 This can save you from expensive doctor bills and teach you more about the female body than your high school Sex Ed class could ever dream of.

 In truth, learning more about your own body is never a bad thing anyway.